Sample size and power calculations for causal inference of observational studies: Sample size and power calculation

-{\textbf{Remark 1.} The above analytical derivation elucidates the connection and distinction between sample size calculations in randomized trials and observational studies.
-Specifically, four parameters --- $\alpha$, $\beta$, the standardized effect size $\widetilde{\tau}$, and the treatment proportion $r$---are required in both cases.
-For observational studies, two additional inputs are required: the overlap coefficient $\phi$ and the correlation parameter $\rho^2$, both of which have natural interpretation.
+\textbf{Remark 2.} Our analytical derivation elucidates the connection and distinction between power calculations in randomized trials and observational studies.
+Specifically, both cases require four parameters: $\alpha$, $\beta$, the standardized effect size $\widetilde{\tau}$, and the treatment proportion $r$.
+Observational studies require two additional inputs: the overlap coefficient $\phi$ and the correlation parameter $\rho^2$, both of which have a natural interpretation.
 This result is intuitive because the key difference between observational studies and randomized trials is the presence of confounders in the former, which are pre-treatment covariates that affect the treatment assignment and the outcome simultaneously.
-The parameters $\phi$ and $\rho^2$ quantify the strength of confounder-treatment and confounder-outcome correlation, respectively.
-Similar strategy is used in the formulation of the E-value \citep{ding2016sensitivity}.
-Intuitively, as the overlap decreases (i.e., $\phi$ deceases) and the correlation between covariates and the outcome increases (i.e., $\rho^2$ increases), the observational study deviates further from a randomized trial, rendering the marginal distribution of the observed outcomes deviate further from that of the potential outcomes and thus require more sample units to recover the causal estimands.
-Indeed, the calculated sample size monotonically increases with $\rho^2$ from \eqref{eq:ss-formula} (the proof is relegated to Supplementary Material A.7.).
-Moreover, numerical experiments show that the calculated sample size monotonically decreases with $\phi$.}
+The parameters $\phi$ and $\rho^2$ quantify the strength of confounder-treatment and confounder-outcome association, respectively.
+Intuitively, as the covariate overlap between groups (encoded by $\phi$) decreases and the correlation between covariates and the outcome (encoded by $\rho^2$) increases, an observational study deviates further from a randomized trial, rendering the marginal distribution of the observed outcomes deviate further from that of the potential outcomes and thus require more sample units to identify the causal estimands. {This matches Corollary \ref{thm:ss-monotone}.}